Aystub/SwiftyWalkthrough/README.md

 This is a fork from ruipfconsta's SwiftyWalkthrough which is pretty nice, but not carthage-able with a current Xcode environment, and it does not build on Swift 4.2.

-This fork tries to fix this.
+This fork provides a variant that works on Xcode 10 and Swift 4.2.

 ## Original abstract